austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 [^2]: For Discord "servers" and for Matrix rooms.

-[^3]: Note that Matrix has no concept of "friends" or "contacts," although the DM list can serve the same purpose.
+[^3]: Note that Matrix has no concept of "friends" or "contacts", although the DM list can serve the same purpose.
+However, user-based contact ignoring exists on Matrix, using two different methods.
+The former method prevents any and all messages from reaching the recipient, and the latter method hides them client-side by interpreting an ignore list.

 [^4]: Enabling encryption is irreversible for security reasons.
 Note that it is pointless to enable encryption in a public room.
 Furthermore, enabling encryption means users will not see messages before their invitation (if applicable) or their entry.